Gateswong/tmodloader-docker/README.md

 After setting up your mods, and optionally setting up a world, press `Ctrl+C` to exit the container.
 Then you can use the normal docker command to run your server.
 Note that you'll see the mods and the `enabled.json` files appear in your mods folder on the host.

 You can also skip this step and [directly] download your mods.
 Place the mod files in your `data/ModLoader/Mods` folder and make sure to enable them in the `data/ModLoader/Mods/enabled.json` file.

+# Use Existing World File

+If you have generated a world file following steps in "Initial Setup" section, or have put your world file in `data/ModLoader/Worlds`, use the following line in `config.txt` to let server automatically load this world:

+    world=/terraria/ModLoader/Worlds/YourWorldFile.wld

+You can still add this file without having such file in that position.
+In that case, a new world with this name will be generated.

 # Sending Commands to the Server